PRAVESH-110/PopTokens/SECURITY.md

 ---

-ℹ️ *This policy will evolve once Seifun reaches its first official release.*
+ℹ️ *This policy will evolve once poptokens reaches its first official release.*